-The Special Operations Civil Affairs Medical Sergeant (SOCAMS) Course is a challenging eight-week program of instruction which consists of Civil Information Management, Medical Information and Intelligence, Civil Medical Engagements, Civil Reconnaissance, Occupational and Environmental Assessments, Arthropod-borne Disease Risk Management, Host Nation Food and Water Risk Management, and Veterinary and Agricultural Studies.
+The Special Operations Civil Affairs Medical Sergeant (SOCAMS) Course is a challenging eight-week program of instruction with an emphasis on the assessment, planning, collaboration and execution of routine, emergency, veterinary and preventive medicine civil-military operations as a Civil Affairs Team Medic in collaboration with host nation government and security forces, nongovernmental and civil society organizations, and other U.S. Government agencies.
+This course is designed to foster critical thinking skills, adaptability and teamwork through didactic instruction, virtual interaction, discussion, and hands-on performance-based training relevant to Medical Stability Operations.
+The course content consists of Civil Information Management, Medical Information and Intelligence, Civil Medical Engagements, Civil Reconnaissance, Occupational and Environmental Assessments, Arthropod-borne Disease Risk Management, Host Nation Food and Water Risk Management, and Veterinary and Agricultural Studies.

-The Special Forces Medical Sergeants (SFMS) Course is a 16 week program of instruction that teaches six classes per year.
+The SFMS Course is a 16-week program of instruction that teaches six classes per year.
 The target audience for this course is a SOCM-qualified enlisted service member who is currently in the Special Forces Qualification Course.
-The course consists of 5 academic modules: Laboratory Subjects, Veterinary Medicine, Surgery, Anesthesia, Records and Reports (SARR), a 24 day Special Operations Clinical Training rotation, and Special Forces Medical Sergeant Roles and Responsibilities.
+The course qualifies 18D and SARIDC Navy students in the advanced skills and knowledge required to perform as supervised providers in CONUS environments and as independent providers when OCONUS and on mission deployments.
+Independent provider means the 18D or Navy SARIDC is supervised indirectly after a diagnosis has been made and a treatment plan has been determined.
+The course consists of 6 academic modules: Laboratory subjects, Veterinary subjects, Surgical management, Ultrasound, a 24-day Special Operations Clinical Training rotation, and Special Forces Medical Sergeant Roles and Responsibilities.